joshualande/joshualande.github.io/_posts/2014-03-27-cogroup-apache-pig.md

 ---
 layout: post
-title: "COGROUP in Apache Pig"
+title: "A Simple Explanation of COGROUP in Apache Pig"
 comments: true
 permalink: cogroup-in-pig
 ---